rubenfm77/TABLEAU/README.md

 # TABLEAU

-Here you'll find a Sales and HR dashboard in Tableau, despite of I'm more skilled in Power BI
+Here you'll find a Sales and HR dashboard in Tableau, despite of I'm more skilled in Power BI.

 ### SALES DASHBOARD WITH SOME KPIS (Sales file):